 The minefields slowed down the advance, but engineers worked hard to clear the path for further infantry and supplies to arrive.
 By noon, over 19.000 men had landed on Omaha, and even attacked Colleville-sur-Mer, leading to one of Omaha’s exit corridors.
-The beach the men of the 1st and the 29th left behind, had become a cemetery for over 2.000 of their comrades.
+The beach that lay behind the men of the 1st and the 29th, had become a cemetery for over 2.000 of their comrades.

 #6 The landings in Caen area